CoookieYou/Cross-Sectional-Dispersion-as-Risk-Factor/README.md

 ```

 ## Hypothesis Tests
-### Test1.
+### Test.
 CSD has negative correlation with expected returns

 From the return of the sorting portfolo, we can conclude that CSD has a slight negative trend.
 However, from the t-test statistics of long-short portfolios 1-5 and N-P, the correlation is in fact not negative, and not significant.
 The difference might came from the different usage of data.
 In our analysis we use only the stocks that still are listing today, which intrduced survivor ship bias, and affect the significance.
 What's more, due to the missing data of market value in the late 90s, some of the stocks with significant negative exposure to CSD might not participate in the regression (we follow the rules which only use those stocks that has more than 15 observation in that month)